SurSerious/SurSerious.github.io/README.md

 ## Introduction

 Hello 👋, and welcome to my webpage!
-I’m Charlie Ledger—a passionate enthusiast of chess, music, and, above all, the journey of self-improvement.
+I’m SurSerious—a passionate enthusiast of chess, music, and, above all, the journey of self-improvement.
 Here, you’ll find a glimpse into my interests and the ideas that inspire me daily.

 ## Site Directory
 [Formatting demo](/formatting/)